SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 surface-level \"victory\" for democracy did not lead to widespread liberty.
 An additional central goal of the Paris settlement was to allow national self-determination in Europe.
-The peacemakers attempted to create a sovereign nation for each people in eastern Europe.
+The peacemakers attempted to create a sovereign nation for each people in eastern Europe through the League of Nations.
 However, the intermixing of nationalities, lack of population exchange, and independence declarations of various states complicated the process.
 As a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).
 The newly-formed buffer states, including Lithuania, Latvia, Poland, and Czechoslovakia, were generally parliamentary democracies (Palmer 692, Latvian Institute).
 However, they were created to serve the purpose of buffering Bolshevik communism from spreading to western Europe and were thus hastily drawn, culturally torn, and politically weak.
 The first Latvian president went as far as to demilitarize the country, which was presently trampled in the second world war (Latvian Institute).
 These cultural divides, which were suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire, led to numerous fractured states with disgruntled populations---a number of ostensible democracies that failed to rule in the interest of their citizens.

 ## Furthermore, the League of Nations and colonial aftermath of the first world war were neither democratic nor liberating for the citizens of the world.